 \section{Introduction}

-\emph{Dynamic Symbolic Execution (DSE)} is popular dynamic analysis technique used for software testing and verification ~\cite{khurshid_se, klee}.
-DSE executes a program using symbolic variables instead of concrete values as input.
-With some variables declared as symbolic, DSE can explore all feasible paths in a program.
-A program path is \emph{feasible} if there exists at least one input that will exercise that path.
-For each explored path DSE computes a \emph{path condition} which is essentially the conjunction of branching conditions that are true along the path.
-When DSE reach a branch where the branching condition is symbolic, it continues the execution on both directions of the branch (\emph{true} and \emph{false}) if they are feasible.
-This path condition can be solved using an SMT solver~\cite{open_smt, z3} to find a concrete input which exercises that path.
+The \emph{Dynamic Symbolic Execution (DSE)} is a popular dynamic analysis technique used for software testing and verification~\cite{khurshid-se, klee}.
+DSE executes a program using symbolic values instead of concrete ones as input.
+All feasible paths in the program can be explored by DSE, with some variables declared as symbolic.
+A program path is \emph{feasible} if at least one input exists that will exercise that path.
+For each explored path, DSE computes a \emph{path condition} which is essentially the conjunction of branching conditions that are true along the path.
+When DSE reaches a branch where the branching condition is symbolic, it continues the execution on both directions of the branch (\emph{true} and \emph{false}) if they are feasible.
+This path condition can be solved using a Satisfiability Modulo Theory (SMT) solver~\cite{open-smt, z3} to find a concrete input which exercises that path.
 Because DSE explores all feasible paths in a program, it can be used to find bugs or prove the program works correctly for all possible inputs.

-Unfortunately, DSE suffers from the \textit{path explosion problem}, wherein the number of paths grows exponentially with the number of symbolic branches in the program~\cite{cute,dart}.
-Complex control-flow (\ie code with a lot of branches) is the main contributing factor for path explosion.